larryhastings/big/README.md

   define inside another bound inner class `B`, which in turn was defined inside a class `A`, the constructor for `C` would be called with the `B` object, but not the `A` object.

+* You can't use pickle to serialize instances of bound inner classes.
+  Sorry, but bound inner classes don't support pickle.

+  The details, for those who are interested:

+<dl><dd>

+  pickle expects classes to be findable by name, in the module where they were defined; it serializes instances as essentially "class X.Y plus the instance state."
+But bound inner classes don't work that way.
+When you access an inner class through an outer instance, BoundInnerClass creates a dynamic subclass of that inner class, bound to that specific outer instance, and accessible by way of the descriptor protocol.

+  That dynamic bound subclass has a name, but you can't use that name to look up the dynamic subclass--you'll find the original unbound inner class instead.
+But that's the only way pickle knows how to find classes (by default).  pickle's just doesn't know how to work with bound inner classes.

+  It's possible *custom* pickle machinery could make it work.
+But BoundInnerClass doesn't provide that machinery, and doing it correctly would involve subtle pickle details: custom reducers, __new__ arguments, state restoration, weak outer references, and implementation details of bound inner classes.
+It's not something BoundInnerClass could simply automate for users.
+So, it's unsupported.

+</dd></dl>

 * If you support Python 3.6, and you define bound inner child classes, you'll need to wrap all the bound inner base classes of those child